modalitysystems/oneconsultation-docs/browsers.md

-# End User Browser Compatability
+# End User Browser Compatibility

 OneConsultation has been designed to be both simple to user and accessible to as many people as possible.